Head Coach - Jenn Henley

 Prior to joining the Saint Mary’s coaching staff, Makielski served as the sports information director (2003-08), assistant women’s basketball (2003-08) and softball coach (2004-07), and the head junior varsity women’s basketball coach at fellow MIAA school Tri-State University (since renamed Trine University).
 While in Angola, she also was the assistant camp director for the Hoosier Basketball Camp from 2003 to 2007.

 A Dean’s List and President’s List student while at Tri-State, Makielski (then Cope) graduated with a Bachelor of Science degree in elementary education.
 She was a four-year varsity basketball player for the Thunder and was twice named to the Wolverine-Hoosier Athletic Conference All-Academic Team.
 Makielski was also the recipient of the Tri-State University Shari Coons Award, which is given to the class’s outstanding senior female student-athlete.

 Last spring, Makielski completed her master's degree in organizational leadership from Indiana Tech.

-Marcus Kole joins the Saint Mary's basketball coaching staff for the 2013-14 season.
+Marcus Kole returns to the Saint Mary's basketball coaching staff for his second year during the 2014-15 season.

 Kole most recently served as an assistant men's basketball coach at fellow MIAA member Kalamazoo College from 2010-12.
 In that capacity, he helped mentor a par of All-MIAA performers while running practices, scouting, and running camps for the Hornets.
 Kole also has served stints as a head AAU coach for a pair of west Michigan programs and was an independent basketball instructor in the greater Kalamazoo area.